Statamic website redesign and development

-MyBodyTutor’s website was very outdated, both in its design and the technology behind it.
-This was causing a number of issues for the company and its customers.
-They were receiving regular complaints about the website from current clients and losing out on prospective clients too.
-The websites had different third-party integrations which needed to be included in the new website.
+MyBodyTutor’s website was outdated in both design and technology.
+This caused several problems for the company and its customers.
+They regularly received complaints about the website from current clients and were losing potential clients as well.
+The old website had various third-party integrations that needed to be combined into the new website.

 We designed and built a highly secure website that runs smoothly on all devices.
 It’s professionally designed, using the latest UI/UX techniques, easily customizable from the Statamic control panel (CP), and has a super-fast loading time.